Why is My Voice Hoarse and What Can I Do About It?

 The Estefan Voice Studio within the Department of Otolaryngology at the University of Miami Health System is the first of its kind in Florida and one of a few in the U.S. The studio features sound dampening walls, recording equipment, and the latest diagnostic technology.

 The Otolaryngology Department is staffed by otolaryngologists, laryngologists, voice pathologists, and professors from the Frost School of Music at the University of Miami.
 The team treats voice disorders in teachers, singers, actors, and other professional speakers.
-They can rebuild voices after radiation treatment and provide gender affirming voice care.
+They can rebuild voices after radiation treatment.
 Even enthusiastic sports fans who lost their voice while cheering find help here.

 Speech language pathologist Adam Lloyd, SLP, focuses on voice health.
 “It’s not easy to find a speech pathologist who specializes in voice problems.
 We are often found in academic medicine centers like UHealth,” Dr. Lloyd says.